MaartenGr/BERTopic/docs/getting_started/countvectorizer/countvectorizer.md

 The great thing about using `.update_topics()` is that it allows you to tweak the topic representations without re-training your model!
 Thus, here we will be focusing on fine-tuning our topic representations after training our model.

+!!! note
-**NOTE**: The great thing about processing our topic representations with the `CountVectorizer` is that it does **not** influence the quality of clusters as that is being performed before generating the topic representations.
+    The great thing about processing our topic representations with the `CountVectorizer` is that it does **not** influence the quality of clusters as that is being performed before generating the topic representations.

 ## **Basic Usage**